toa-io/comq/readme.md

   <img alt="Reply topology" width="500" height="411" src="./docs/reply-stream-topology-light.jpg">
 </picture>

-On the first call of the `IO.fetch` (with any queue), an exclusive queue for replies is asserted (a stream queue).
+On the first call of the `IO.fetch` for each request queue, an exclusive queue for replies is asserted (a stream queue).

-When the producer function of `IO.reply` returns a stream for the first time across all request queues, a control queue is asserted on the [Reply channel](#channels) using the [reply topology](#exchanges-and-queues).
+When the producer function of `IO.reply` returns an Iterator for the first time across all request queues, a control queue is asserted on the [Reply channel](#channels) using the [reply topology](#exchanges-and-queues).